2016 American League Division Series: Game 3

 The Indians struck first in Game 3 off Clay Buchholz when with runners on second and third in the fourth with one out, Tyler Naquin drove them both in with a single to right field.
-In the fifth, Xander Bogaerts singled with one out off Josh Tomlin and scored on Andrew Benintendi's double to make it 2−1 Indians, but in the sixth, Jose Ramirez drew a leadoff walk off Drew Pomeranz, then Coco Crisp homered one out later to put the Indians up 4−1.
+In the fifth, Xander Bogaerts singled with one out off Josh Tomlin and scored on Andrew Benintendi's double to make it 2−1 Indians, but in the sixth, José Ramírez drew a leadoff walk off Drew Pomeranz, then Coco Crisp homered one out later to put the Indians up 4−1.
 Dustin Pedroia singled to lead off the bottom of the inning off Tomlin, who was relieved by Andrew Miller.
 Pedroia moved to third on Mookie Betts's double and scored on David Ortiz's sacrifice fly.
 In the eighth, pinch hitter Travis Shaw singled with one out off Bryan Shaw.
 After Betts hit into a force out, Cody Allen relieved Shaw and walked Ortiz before Hanley Ramírez's RBI single made it 4−3 Indians.
 Allen pitched a scoreless ninth despite allowing a single and walk as the Indians completed a sweep of the Red Sox.
 This was David Ortiz's 85th and final playoff game.